Sunghwan0112/K-Chat/README.md

 - **Streaming chat** — responses stream in real time with typewriter effect
 - **Multi-bubble replies** — responses split into separate chat bubbles (separated by `|`), with realistic delays between them
 - **Persistent history** — conversation saved per-character, survives page refresh
+- **Rolling memory** — every 10 messages, older conversation is summarized by Claude Haiku and injected into the system prompt so the character remembers things long-term; summaries are stored per language and automatically recompressed if they get too long
 - **Proactive first contact** — characters reach out first when you open the app after being away
 - **Time-aware** — each message injects the current time so characters respond naturally to morning / night / weekday context
-- **Multi-language** — UI and character responses available in English, 한국어, 日本語, Español, 中文
+- **Multi-language** — UI and character responses available in English, 한국어, 日本語, Español, 中文; language can be switched from both the selection screen and the chat header
+- **Live translation** — switching language mid-conversation translates the entire chat history into the new language using Claude Haiku
-- **Prompt cache** — uses Claude's prompt caching to reduce cost on long conversations
+- **Prompt cache** — uses Claude's prompt caching to reduce token cost on long conversations
 - **Gradient avatars** — beautiful fallback when no photo is provided; plug in a `.jpg` to use real images

 ---